 Field Description 7 LBKDIE LIN Break Detect Interrupt Enable (for LBKDIF) 0 Hardware interrupts from LBKDIF disabled (use polling).
 1 Hardware interrupt requested when LBKDIF flag is 1.
-6 RXEDGIE RxD Input Active Edge Interrupt Enable (for RXEDGIF) 0 Hardware interrupts from RXEDGIF disabled (use polling).
-1 Hardware interrupt requested when RXEDGIF flag is 1.
+6 RXEDGIE RxD Input Active Edge Interrupt Enable (for RXEDGIF) 0011Hardware interrupt requested when RXEDGIF flag is 1.
 4:0 SBR[12:8] Baud Rate Modulo Divisor - The 13 bits in SBR[12:0] are referred to collectively as BR, and they set the modulo divide rate for the SCI baud rate generator.
 When BR = 0, the SCI baud rate generator is disabled to reduce supply current.
-When BR = 1 to 8191, the SCI baud rate = BUSCLK/(16×BR).
+When BR = 1 to 8191, the SCI baud rate = BUSCLK/($16 \times BR$).
 See also BR bits in Table 14-2.